capnajax/cheat-sheets/containers/kubernetes/pod.md

         ⋮
 ```

 Calling from within a container.
-All the necessary info is automatically mounted
+All the necessary info is automatically mounted/

 ```sh
 # Point to the internal API server hostname